The Art of Media and Worship

 Creative Writing in Ministry

-A study of the principles and techniques of effective writing, designed to prepare students for writing in the Christian field.
+A study of the principles and techniques of effective writing, designed to prepare students to communicate biblical truth through the written word.
 Students will write and read their own material in class as well as edit and critique the writing of their fellow students.
-Enrollment limited to 15 students.

 Writing for Publication